PELN/trivia_app/README.md

 I have used socket rooms to create, join and leave a game.

+The questions are fetched from this API: https://opentdb.com/api_config.php

 For the frontend, I have used React Hooks and bootstrap (the design/UX was not prioritized)

 ## Guide